learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

-Similarly, we can also slice our timeseries to only retrieve values for a given time interval.
+Slice the time series for a given time interval.
 Let's try to retrieve data starting from Jan 1990 to Jan 1991.

 ```python